- Patients and relatives

 ICR was one of the first centers in Spain to have the Cataract Suite Markerless system, the most advanced microscopy system in cataract surgery.
 This innovative device allows the information collected by the different teams involved in the operation to be automatically combined.
 It is currently the safest, most accurate and most comfortable technology.

-With this system the risks are reduced because surgeons can focus all their attention on the procedure, since the transmission of data and marking is done automatically.
-The system marks the exact place where the lens must be inserted in an assisted and automated way, so the progress achieved with this technique has been enormous.
-It could be considered the next-generation cataract surgery.
+With this system the risks are reduced, since the transmission of data and marking is carried out automatically.
+The system marks the exact place where the lens must be inserted in an automated and assisted way, so that surgeons can focus all their attention on the procedure.
+The progress achieved with this technique has been enormous and it is already considered the next-generation cataract surgery.

 ALCON’s Centurion phacoemulsifier improves the safety and effectiveness of cataract surgery by automatically increasing the stability of the anterior chamber of the eye.
 Thanks to a new active fluid management system, the surgeon can better control intraocular pressure throughout the procedure and thus be able to develop microincision techniques of less than 2 mm in an efficient and safe way, both in coaxial and biaxial techniques.